Financial Times: Origins

 The FT was launched as the London Financial Guide on 10 January 1888, renaming itself the Financial Times on 13 February the same year.
 Describing itself as the friend of "The Honest Financier, the Bona Fide Investor, the Respectable Broker, the Genuine Director, and the Legitimate Speculator", it was a four-page journal.
 The readership was the financial community of the City of London, its only rival being the more daring and slightly older (founded in 1884) Financial News.
-On 2 January 1893 the FT began printing on light pink paper to distinguish it from the similarly named Financial News.
-The pink tint came from the pink color of the China clay they began sourcing from the Bodelva clay pit near St Austell, Cornwall, and at the time, it was cheaper not to bleach the paper (several other more general newspapers, such as The Sporting Times, had the same policy), but nowadays it is more expensive as the paper has to be dyed specially.
+On 2 January 1893, the FT began printing on light pink paper to distinguish it from the similarly named Financial News.
+The pink tint came from the colour of the China clay they began sourcing from the Bodelva clay pit near St Austell, Cornwall, and at the time, it was cheaper not to bleach the paper (several other more general newspapers, such as The Sporting Times, had the same policy), but nowadays it is more expensive since the paper has to be dyed specially.